MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/overview-marketing-scenario.md

 ## Get insights about demographics

-For keyword searches, you'll get insights into the age and gender of the audience that searches for similar terms on Bing.
+For keyword searches, you'll get insights into the [age](analytics-overview.md#age) and [gender](analytics-overview.md#gender) of the audience that searches for similar terms on Bing.
+For example if you're planning a sports event, this information can be very helpful to prepare for the right number of facilities and changing rooms.
 Currently, these charts are only available in the United States.

 ## Campaign performance